RObert Burns

-Robert Burns: A poet and a Freemason
+Robert Burns – A Poet and a Freemason

 Robert Burns, Scotland’s greatest son, was indeed such a man.
 He taught the world through his poems the difference between religion and faith.